NotePlan/plugins/shared.AI/README.md

 ## About This Plugin

-**NoteAI** is a plugin designed to facilitate a number of AI related tasks using the OpenAI text-to-AI API.
+**NotePlan AI** is a plugin designed to facilitate a number of AI related tasks using the OpenAI text-to-AI API.

 In its initial stage, the plugin serves as a research assistant; designed to help you learn more about any subject you wish.

 ### Getting Started
 To get started, you'll first need to go to the [OpenAI website](https://openai.com/api/) and sign up for an account.

 Once your account has been created, you'll need to access your [API Keys page](https://beta.openai.com/account/api-keys) and click on "+ Create new Secret Key".
 This API key should be saved in a secure location since you will not be able to see it again after you leave the page.
+Copy this key to your clipboard.

-In NotePlan, open the NoteAI Preferences page and add the API Key in the first field and save.
+In NotePlan, open the NotePlan AI Preferences page and add the API Key in the first field and save.
 Feel free to adjust any other settings in here at this time (though you may wish to start with them at the default values).

 That's it!
 You can now use the commands in the following section.